ruxxzebre/hacli/README.md

 ## Plugin Config

 * `permissions` 				- `Array|Object`: All the possible permissions.
 Defaults to permissions list [`SUPER_ADMIN`, `ADMIN`, `USER`, `GUEST`].
 Can be an hierarchy object where every key is a permission, and can or not contain other permission keys.
 The "leaves" of the object (permission keys without sub-permissions) should any way be empty object.
 * `userPath` 				    - `String`: Where hacli should look for user object inside the request object.
-Defaults to "auth.credentials", that resolves to request.auth.credentials.user.
+Defaults to "auth.credentials", that resolves to request.auth.credentials